Philadelphia Orchestra • Music of the Baroque, Chicago • Bach Society of St. Louis • Carmel Bach Festival

-Although my catalogue includes the music of many composers, I especially enjoy creating supertitles for the music of Bach.
-Drawing on decades of experience as a Bach performer, lecturer, and translator, I create supertitles that are lovingly and carefully distilled to the musical, linguistic, and theological essence of the original text.
-Please read my mission statement here.
+Drawing on decades of experience as a performer, lecturer, and translator, I create supertitles that are lovingly and carefully distilled to the musical, linguistic, and theological essence of the original text.
+Although my catalogue includes the music of many composers, I especially enjoy creating supertitles for the music of J. S. Bach.

 Excerpt from a Monterey Herald review of Bach's St. Matthew Passion at the Carmel Bach Festival.

 “This performance of the great Bach masterpiece is further served by new supertitles created by David Gordon, who has spent the last 37 years performing and studying the Passion.
 What [conductor Bruno] Weil has achieved with the musical elements, Gordon accomplishes with the text, reducing the supertitles to their purest form in clear, elegant language.